 Markets for our products are intensely competitive.
 We compete with major international semiconductor companies and while only a few companies compete with us in all of our product lines, we face significant competition from each of them.
 Smaller niche companies are also increasing their participation in the semiconductor market, and semiconductor foundry companies have expanded significantly, particularly in Asia.
 Competitors include manufacturers of standard semiconductors, ASICs and fully customized ICs, including both chip and board-level products, as well as customers who develop their own IC products and foundry operations.
 Some of our competitors are also our customers or suppliers.
 We compete in different product lines to various degrees on the basis of price, technical performance, product features, product system compatibility, customized design, availability, quality and sales and technical support.
-In particular, standard products may involve greater risk of competitive pricing, inventory imbalances and severe market fluctuations than differentiated products.
-Our ability to compete successfully depends on factors both within and outside our control, including successful and timely development of new products and manufacturing processes, product performance and quality, manufacturing yields and product availability, customer service, pricing, industry trends and general economic trends.
+In particular, standard products may involve greater risk of compete successfully depends on factors both within and outside our control, including successful and timely development of new products and manufacturing processes, product performance and quality, manufacturing yields and product availability, customer service, pricing, industry trends and general economic trends.